 As President, it is a great honor for me to organize the 47th Annual Meeting of the Japanese Society of Toxicology (JSOT).
-This year's annual meeting will be held just before the 2020 Tokyo Olympic and Paralympic games.
-It will be a great opportunity to further advance internationalization, which is currently promoted by the JSOT.
-At the same time, I am working hard to promote the academic progress of the JSOT in Japan and abroad in an attractive manner.
-I am keenly aware that holding this year’s annual meeting is a very important endeavor for our JSOT.
+This year's annual meeting was initially planned to be held at Sendai International Center just before the 2020 Tokyo Olympic and Paralympic games.
+But, after careful consideration of the Covid-19 epidemic spread, the organizing team of 47th JSOT (JSOT2020) has decided to host the annual meeting in this year online only.
+The virtual meeting will be held as web-based meeting on the initially planned dates from 29th June – 1st July 2020.
+It will be a great opportunity to further advance internationalization, which is coincidentally promoted by holding a virtually borderless meeting.
+I am keenly aware that holding this year’s annual meeting as a first virtual meeting is a very important endeavor for our JSOT.

 Akihiko Hirose, Ph.D.